IacopomC/iacopomc.github.io/_posts/2021-11-30-sensor-fusion-and-tracking.md

   - [Post, Self-Driving, Sensor-Fusion, Multi-Object-Tracking, 3d-Point-Cloud, LiDAR, Resnet, Extended-Kalman-Filter]
 ---

+The purpose of this post is to explain my Implementation of the opensource project for the course in the Udacity Self-Driving Car Engineer Nanodegree Program : [Sensor Fusion and Tracking](https://github.com/IacopomC/3D-Multi-Object-Tracking) and build up some intuition about the process.
+There won't be any snippets from the source code since we only want to build a high level understanding of why we do what we do.

 ### Abstract

 This work proposes a method to detect and track vehicles from